strome-org/microsoft-365-docs-test/microsoft-365/managed-desktop/intro/index.md

 ms.date: 04/15/2018
 ---

-# Is Modern Workplace as a Service right for you?
+# Is Microsoft 365 Managed Desktop right for you?